xcat2/confluent-docs/docs/installconfluent_rhel.md

 # Preparing for discovery if firewall enabled

-If wanting to use the confluent discovery capabilities and you have a firewall enabled, here are example commands to allow discovery to work when managed by firewalld:
+If wanting to use the confluent discovery capabilities and you have a firewall enabled, further firewall configuration is required.
+First, check /etc/firewalld/firewalld.conf and ensure that the FirewallBackend is set to iptables, as the multicast reply rules require it.
+With that configured, here are example commands to allow discovery to work when managed by firewalld:

     firewall-cmd --permanent --new-ipset=confluentv4 --type=hash:ip,port --option timeout=3
     firewall-cmd --permanent --new-ipset=confluentv6 --type=hash:ip,port --option timeout=3 --family inet6